skienzmatishun/rippreport/content/p/boycott-the-gas-station-on-the-new-roundabout/index.md

   recency_score: 7.226630806668228
   category_score: 0
   rank: 10
+summary: City officials handed over public safety to developer interests by approving a dangerous commercial project right in the middle of a major intersection.
+Official municipal records prove politicians traded off community welfare to gift valuable land to their political allies.
+Read on as The Ripp Report exposes how this reckless deal exposes the true cost of local corruption.
 ---
 Fairhope has been cited for many national awards for its beauty.
 But, it deserves awards for more than just flowers.
 Placing a gas station located on a safety roundabout in a residential area on the city’s gateway, Fairhope Avenue and 13, only two blocks from three other filling stations/convenience stores, certainly will be an American oddity; and altogether deserving of an Onion American Planning award.
 This is so bad in terms of safety negligence that it even beats building a fire station on a dead end road (Parker); or having an open sewer line regularly discharge into Mobile Bay, along with all of Trip Pittman and Tim Kant’s expensive BP anchors.